criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

   Reference profiles in Annex D must be smoothed by interpolation, which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.
   Starting from this function the equivalent conicity is calculated as a function of the amplitude of the oscillation.

+* The reference profiles used, whose are defined for benchmark calculations in the Annex D to test the algorithm in a wide range of conditions, have been smoothed by cubic interpolation which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>